challenger720/HabitLogger/README.md

-# Console App: Habit Logger
+# Console App: Study Hour Logger

 Console based CRUD application to track time studying each day, using C# and SQLite.